Trusted European Media Dataspace (TEMS)

 Aligned with the European Data Strategy, TEMS brings together key media sub-spaces (press, fact-checking, audience measurement, advertising, audiovisual, 3D digital creation, etc.) and facilitates their interconnection with other European data spaces, such as those developed in audio (TAM), tourism (DATES), education (DS4Skills), language (LDS), and mobility (EONA-X).

-AFP is one of the founding members of the project, launched in October 2023 for a three-year period.
+AFP is one of the pioneer members of the project, launched in October 2023 for a three-year period.
 It is driven by a consortium of 42 organisations from the media and technology sectors.

 As a member of the TEMS Steering Committee, AFP leads a use case dedicated to news and fact-checking.
 It contributes its expertise in combating disinformation, designing platforms for content exchange, and developing technological solutions for content certification and traceability.